Principal Mechanical Engineer (Energy)

 What We Will Be Looking For You To Demonstrate

-• Chartered Engineer or working towards IEng/CEng and a member of a relevant Engineering Institute.
+• Chartered Engineer status or working towards IEng/CEng and a membership of a relevant engineering institute.

 • Post‑graduate work experience within the Power Generation or Oil & Gas industry.